JasonToups/rick-and-morty/README.md

 ## Cards

-1. IN PROGRESS - Create single card component to pass props into it to populate the card fields.
+1. Done - Create single card component to pass props into it to populate the card fields.
 I don't think we need state on this, since we want to update the fields on the card after it renders.

 ## Rendered Cards

-1. IN PROGRESS - Create the rendered cards container that will take the response from the API calls and render the results.
+1. Done - Create the rendered cards container that will take the response from the API calls and render the results.
 Should pass api results into the container.
 This will be handled with state.
+2. In-Progress - Implement Infinite Scroll function that will add more cards as the user scrolls down.

 ## Metadata